davadazaita/davadazaita/README.md

-## The third temple in the Old World will not be a house of justice.
+## The third temple Ezequiel in the Old World will not be a house of justice.

 ---